WLAN-Pi/wlanpi-profiler/README.md

 # wlanpi-profiler

-wlanpi-profiler is a Wi-Fi client capability analyzer tool built for the [WLAN Pi](https://github.com/WLAN-Pi/).
+Profiler is a Wi-Fi client capability analyzer tool built for the [WLAN Pi](https://github.com/WLAN-Pi/).

 The primary purpose is to automate the collection and analysis of association request frames.